Smalland: Survive the Wilds on Steam - User reviews, Price & Information

 Experience a big adventure on a tiny scale!
 Enjoy multiplayer survival in a vast, hazardous world.
 Preparation is key when you're this small & at the bottom of the food chain.
 Craft weapons & armour, tame & ride creatures, build encampments & explore a strange new land.

-Smalland: Survive the Wilds is a survival, multiplayer and open world survival craft game developed by Merge Games and published by Merge Games and Maximum Entertainment.
+Smalland: Survive the Wilds is a survival, multiplayer and open world survival craft game developed by Merge Games and published by Maximum Entertainment.

 Released on February 15th 2024 is available only on Windows in 10 languages: English, French, German, Spanish - Spain, Japanese, Portuguese - Brazil, Russian, Korean, Simplified Chinese and Traditional Chinese.